 2. Access to first-generation features without the investment

-Another situation in which leasing can be the right choice is when you want access to the cutting-edge technologies and innovative styles of a first-generation car (an aspect that has particular relevance to Windows VPS hosting – see below).
+Another situation in which leasing can be the right choice is when you want access to a first-generation car’s cutting-edge technologies and innovative styles (an aspect that has particular relevance to Windows VPS hosting – see below).
 New cars themselves that are the first generations of a model are not great investments, as evidenced by an MSN report.
-The MSN analysis argues that electric car shoppers should lease rather than buy, so that the car isn’t made obsolete by future versions (a scenario experienced by Chevy Volt owners, due to improvements to charging and price reduction of the new Volt).
+The MSN analysis argues that electric car shoppers should lease rather than buy so that the car isn’t made obsolete by future versions (a scenario experienced by Chevy Volt owners due to improvements to charging and price reduction of the new Volt).

 3. Need a new car, but can’t afford the payments

 Of course, the idea of “needing” a new car is slippery – since it’s often conspicuous consumption more than fulfilling a necessity.
-Nonetheless, if you feel a new car is essential, but you aren’t prepared for the high payments (down or monthly), leasing could be your best choice.
-Auto pricing company Edmunds.com released a study last year revealing that the average monthly payment for cars purchased with loans was $464, while the payment on a leased vehicle was $418 (a different payment model from Windows VPS hosting – see below).
+Nonetheless, leasing could be your best choice if you feel a new car is essential, but you aren’t prepared for the high payments (down or monthly).
+Auto pricing company Edmunds.com released a study last year revealing that the average monthly payment for cars purchased with loans was $464, while the price on a leased vehicle was $418 (a different payment model from Windows VPS hosting – see below).

 Relationship to Windows 2012 leasing

 As you can see, leasing is not always unwise.
-In fact, the above information makes it clear that it’s generally the best tactic with first-generation cars.
-Additionally, it gives you access to strong features.
+In fact, the above information clarifies that it’s generally the best tactic with first-generation cars.
+Additionally, it gives you access to robust features.
 That’s really what leasing Windows 2012 through a cloud VPS is about: giving your business access to cutting-edge hardware, security, and platforms without a high upfront investment or ongoing maintenance concerns.

-One way in which Windows Cloud Hosting is different from leasing a car, as established above, is that you only pay for what you use with the former.
-Unlike a fixed monthly payment when leasing a car, you only pay for the max resources used each hour (or each second, for lower rates, as with our Windows VPS environments).
+One way in which Windows VPS Hosting is different from leasing a car, as established above, is that you only pay for what you use with the former.
+Unlike a fixed monthly payment when leasing a vehicle, you only pay for the max resources used each hour (or each second, for lower rates, as with our Windows VPS environments).